-94. A core element for the creation of a democratic and fair political party system is its impartial, and non-partisan management, from the registration and de-registration of parties to the allocation of funding, to oversight and control functions, to sanctions.
+160. A core element for the creation of a democratic and fair political party system is its impartial, and non-partisan management, from the registration and de-registration of parties to the allocation of funding, to oversight and control functions, to sanctions.
 In particular, the sensitive handling of the financing of political parties - by nature, extra-parliamentary entities - should be carried out by an authority that is free from partisan influence, and not by a parliament or government (or an officer thereof).
-Currently, public funding for European political parties (Article 223 of the Financial Regulation)62 and for the APPF (Article 6(7)) stems from the budget of the European Parliament,63 alongside other sources of expenditure of the European
+Currently, public funding for European political parties (Article 223 of the Financial Regulation)77 and for the APPF (Article 6(7)) stems from the budget of the European Parliament,78 alongside other sources of expenditure of the European

-62 Regulation 2018/1046 of the European Parliament and of the Council of 18 July 2018 on the financial rules applicable to the general budget of the Union (the 'Financial Regulation'), Title XI Contribution to European Political Parties, Article 223 Budgetary aspects.
+77 Regulation 2018/1046 of the European Parliament and of the Council of 18 July 2018 on the financial rules applicable to the general budget of the Union (the 'Financial Regulation'), Title XI Contribution to European Political Parties, Article 223 Budgetary aspects.

-63 Article 6(7): The appropriations for the expenditure of the Authority shall be provided under a separate Title in the Section for the European Parliament in the general budget of the European Union.
-The appropriations shall be sufficient
+78 Article 6(7): The appropriations for the expenditure of the Authority shall be provided under a separate Title in the Section for the European Parliament in the general budget of the European Union.
+The appropriations shall be sufficient to ensure the full and independent operation of the Authority.
+A draft budgetary plan for the Authority shall be submitted to the European Parliament by the Director, and shall be made public.
+The European Parliament shall delegate the duties of Authorising Officer with respect to those appropriations to the Director of the Authority.

-Parliament and the funding of European parliamentary groups.64
+Parliament and the funding of European parliamentary groups.79

-95. Appropriations for the funding of European political parties should not be included in the budget of the European Parliament, but instead in the budget of the APPF.65 In turn, the budget of the APPF should not be included in the budget of the European Parliament.
-Rather, the APPF should have its own independent section in the budget of the European Union, in the same manner as the European Ombudsman and the European Dataprotection Supervisor.66
+161. Appropriations for the funding of European political parties should not be included in the budget of the European Parliament, but instead in the budget of the APPF.80 In turn, the budget of the APPF should not be included in the budget of the European Parliament.
+Rather, the APPF should have its own independent section in the budget of the European Union, in the same manner as the European Ombudsman and the European Data-protection Supervisor.81